0xTheProDev/Operational-Transformation/README.md

 $ yarn coverage:dev
 ```

+### Integration Tests

+This package only provides a functional layer on top of your existing dependencies and does not ship any additional bundle.
+To make sure our implementation and integrations are up-to-date, we have a comprehensive set of Integration Test Suite living in [**tests**](./__tests__) directory.

 ### Editor Integration

 Most of the popular editors and IDEs have extensions to help with Code Coverage details.
 These tools often read `lcov` reports and not `json` format.
 So one must convert them into `lcov` using last command described above to make it work with the editor of their choice.